-After several minutes of training and explanations, Sandra asked Z to close her eyes and using magical finger movements (thumbs go up to add numbers while pointing fingers go down do subtract) to add and subtract numbers. +3 -2 +1 +1 -3 +1, she was given a new number every 2.7 seconds (If I remember correctly).
+After several minutes of training and explanations, Sandra asked Z. to close her eyes and to use magical finger movements (thumbs go up to add numbers while pointing fingers go down do subtract). +3 -2 +1 +1 -3 +1, she was given a new number every 2.7 seconds (If I remember correctly).
 In the end, Z smiled and gave us the result.
-I was like hell what!?
+I was like, hell what!?

 The goal of this method is not to count fast, but rather to perceive and process ANY information as quickly as possible.
 Counting fast is just a bonus.
 Within a split of a second child can make multiple actions in their head, apply various rules and give the correct answer.
 This means that children can understand and PROCESS ANY information quicker.

 As Sandra explained, after only two months of training, children can count in their heads while reciting a poem out loud.
 This shows the capabilities of the brain that are unexplored much.
 Also, in 2 years, a child can perform addition, subtraction, multiplication and division!
 It is possible because, in this method, both hemispheres of the brain work together.
 It helps kids not only count faster but think and solve problems more quickly.
 It increases their mental abilities in a fun way!